• Skip to primary navigation

 Blitzing weetbix and walnuts in a food processor

 1. Blitz dates and apricots in food processor, along with ¼ cup water until a paste is formed.
-Transfer into the bowl with the weetbix/walnut/coconut mixture.
+Transfer into mixing bowl with the weetbix/walnut/coconut mixture.

 Making date and apricot paste in a food processor